JereNwa/primer-css/README.md

+## primer-css
-This file has been taken from unpkng.com
+This repo contains the one CSS file to use in your static HTML websites.
+It has been formatted and ripped from unpkg.com.